United States customary units: Mass and weight

 There have historically been five different English systems of mass: tower, apothecaries', troy, avoirdupois, and metric.
 Of these, the avoirdupois weight is the most common system used in the U.S., although Troy weight is still used to weigh precious metals.
-Apothecaries weight—once used by pharmacies—has been largely replaced by metric measurements.
+Apothecaries' weight—once used by pharmacies—has been largely replaced by metric measurements.
 Tower weight fell out of use in England (due to legal prohibition in 1527) centuries ago, and was never used in the U.S. The imperial system, which is still used for some measures in the United Kingdom and other countries, is based on avoirdupois, with variations from U.S. customary units larger than a pound.

 The pound avoirdupois, which forms the basis of the U.S. customary system of mass, is defined as exactly 1 lb by agreement between the U.S., the United Kingdom, and other English-speaking countries in 1959.
 Other units of mass are defined in terms of it.

 The avoirdupois pound is legally defined as a measure of mass, but the name pound is also applied to measures of force.
 For instance, in many contexts, the pound avoirdupois is used as a unit of mass, but in some contexts, the term "pound" is used to refer to "pound-force".
 The slug is another unit of mass derived from pound-force.

 Troy weight, avoirdupois weight, and apothecaries' weight are all built from the same basic unit, the grain, which is the same in all three systems.
-However, while each system has some overlap in the names of their units of measure (all have ounces and pounds), the relationship between the grain and these other units within each system varies.
+While each system has some overlap in the names of their units of measure (all have ounces and pounds), the relationship between the grain and these other units within each system varies.
 For example, in apothecary and troy weight, the pound and ounce are the same, but are different from the pound and ounce in avoirdupois in terms of their relationships to grains and to each other.

 The systems also have different units between the grain and ounce (apothecaries' has scruple and dram, troy has pennyweight, and avoirdupois has just dram, sometimes spelled drachm).
 The dram in avoirdupois weighs just under half of the dram in apothecaries'.
 The fluid dram unit of volume is based on the weight of 1 dram of water in the apothecaries' system.

 To alleviate confusion, it is typical when publishing non-avoirdupois weights to mention the name of the system along with the unit.
 Precious metals, for example, are often weighed in "troy ounces", because just "ounce" would be more likely to be assumed to mean an avoirdupois ounce.

 For the pound and smaller units, the U.S. customary system and the British imperial system are identical.
-However, they differ when dealing with units larger than the pound.
+They differ when dealing with units larger than the pound.
 The definition of the pound avoirdupois in the imperial system is identical to that in the U.S. customary system.